ADMINISTRATIVE ENABLING TEAM

 h. receive and study proposals for capital campaigns and special offerings and make recommendations to the Presbytery.

 i. work with the Stated Clerk and/or Financial Administrator to provide annual training for Clerks of Session, Church Treasurers, and Commissioners elected to attend the General Assembly.

-j. develop and monitor the systems of communication that enable timely and relevant information to flow between congregations, Divisions, the Coordinating Team, individuals, and institutions.
+j. develop and monitor the systems of communication that enable timely and relevant information to flow between congregations, the Teams, the Coordinating Team, individuals, and institutions.

 k. provide for the annual review of the Sessional Records of all churches and review biennially the registers of the churches.